 In terms of variety and quantity, I’d estimate Vikings to have just a wee bit less than Buffet 101 but I doubt you’ll really notice unless maybe if you’re for the wine and cheese experience.
 Otherwise, Viking’s offering is top notch and will no doubt more than suffice anybody’s taste.

-PRO TIP: I would highly recommend making a reservation though as the place is not as huge as Buffet 101 and if you end up being seated on the “extension” area of the restaurant which is basically outside it (but still inside the mall) like what happened to us one time, you might be sweating as it can get hot on a sunny day here.
+PRO TIP: I would highly recommend making a reservation as the place is not as huge as Buffet 101 and if you end up being seated on the “extension” area of the restaurant which is basically just outside the restaurant (but still inside the mall) like what happened to us one time, you might be sweating as it can get hot on a sunny day here.

 Another general tip for either of these restaurants is the fact that they will offer free access to birthday celebrants given a certain number of other patrons along.
 I believe Grand Majestic’s 3+1 is the easiest to be had while the other 2 has 4+1.